stephenbalaban/stephenbalaban.com/stephenbalaban.com/index.md

 * 2010-09-02 [tessellating cellular automaton](http://stephenbalaban.com/tessellating-cellular-automaton/)
 * 2010-08-31 [It is not the critic who counts; not the...](http://stephenbalaban.com/it-is-not-the-critic-who-counts-not-the/)

-Last Updated: Sun Nov  3 00:48:31 PDT 2019.
 Created using Make & bash, <a href="https://github.com/stephenbalaban/stephenbalaban.com">source available here</a>.

+Last Updated: Sun Nov  3 01:03:22 PDT 2019.